OpenNews/srccon/_transcripts/SRCCON2018-archiving-news-websites.md

 Anyone remember the Rogers photo archive?
 They gave photos to this guy in Arizona -- Arkansas and he promised to upload them.

 If you remember what happened with gawker.
 Gawker went out of business and the database of the entire run of gawker was up for grabs.
-One of the tools in the record is the only record of Gawker.
+Archive-It is the only record of Gawker.
 Here is the Twitter issue.
-In 2017 they announced they are going to continue to preserve SKWd hold their existing cases but it is in remaining in embargo and no one can have access to it.
-Great to have the archive but nobody can get to it because there is though way to access it. -- no.
+In 2017 they announced they are going to continue to preserve their existing content but it is in remaining in embargo and no one can have access to it.
+Great to have the archive but nobody can get to it because there is no way to access it.

 These are always going to be playing catch up.
 There is always going to be a problem unless the news organizations themselves are taking this seriously and working on it as an internal issue because the externexternal organizations don't have the ability to create a full database.